Alonzo Bodden: Family Feud Live

 In 2019, Bodden was tapped to host Family Feud Live, a live traveling version of the game show Family Feud, which also featured celebrity "team captains" Brian Baumgartner, Cathy Rigby and "Grocery Store Joe" Amabile.

 Personal life

 Bodden is a car and motorcycle enthusiast.
 In addition to an e92 BMW M3 and JCW Mini Cooper, Bodden owns many motorcycles, including a Triumph Rocket III, a Triumph Speed Triple, a Ducati 1098, a BMW HP2, and a Ducati Multistrada, and formerly owned a Honda CB400F.
 In 2010, Bodden highsided his Ducati 1098 while racing at Buttonwillow Raceway Park.
 The crash shattered his scaphoid, requiring surgeries and a bone graft to fix.
 In 2011, he had customizer Nick Anglada rebuild the bike in a bare aluminum and anodized gold palette.

 On March 26, 2013, Bodden donated a kidney to his brother, who is three years older.

+He moved to Las Vegas in 2024 and currently resides there.